 - Ms Baier – library technician

-- Ms Thiessen – grade 2/3 classroom teacher
+- Ms. Heggie – grade 3 classroom teacher

-- Ms Boychuk – grade 3/4 classroom teacher (all subjects except art/dance and phys. ed.)
+- Ms Boychuk – grade 3/4 classroom teacher (all subjects except dance, music and phys. ed.)

-- Mrs. Sansom arts ed. teacher to Ms Boychuk’s class
+- Mrs. Sansom arts ed. dance teacher to Ms Boychuk’s class

-- Students from our class enter and exit the school at the boot room entrance between the portables and the kindergarten room.
+- Students from our class enter and exit the school at the boot room entrance nearest the bike racks.

 - Students arriving after morning and lunch bells must announce themselves to the secretary and come to the classroom with a late slip.